karmab/aicli/doc/index.md

 pip3 install -U aicli assisted-service-client
 ```

-### Container mode
+## Container mode

 ```
 alias aicli='docker run --net host -it --rm -e AI_OFFLINETOKEN=$AI_OFFLINETOKEN -v $HOME/.aicli:/root/.aicli -v $PWD:/workdir quay.io/karmab/aicli'
 ```

-Where AI_OFFLINETOKEN is an environment variable used to access public saas.
-This token can be retrieved at [https://cloud.redhat.com/openshift/token](https://cloud.redhat.com/openshift/token)
+Where AI_OFFLINETOKEN is an environment variable pointing to your saas offline token

 With onprem mode, you can instead use `-e AI_URL=$AI_URL`

-### Targetting staging environment

-the flag `--staging` can be set to target the internal staging environment

-Alternatively, set the env variable STAGING to true

-In container mode, that would be `-e STAGING=true`

 # How to use